 It continues to flourish as the only Aikido dojo in Greater Manchester that is affiliated to the B.A.F., which is the only Aikido federation in the U.K. to have a Japanese Shihan appointed to it by the Aikido Hombu Dojo, Tokyo, Japan, and is also the only organisation in England and Wales to be affiliated to the International Aikido Federation.

-The Wa Go Kan dojo has been under the leadership of Sensei David Yates 5th Dan (Shidoin with the British Aikido Federation) since the 1980′s and has been practising for over 35 years.
-The club has a number of dan grade members (Robert Yates 4th Dan, Caroline Smith 3rd Dan, Phil Hadfield 2nd Dan, Kushan Kulatunga 2nd Dan, Marsha Balaeva 2nd Dan, Phil Redfern 1st Dan, Nigel Kay 1st Dan, Marcin Filip 1st Dan and Umar Saleem 1st Dan) together with various level kyu-grade students.
+The Wa Go Kan dojo has been under the leadership of Sensei David Yates 5th Dan (Shidoin and member of the Technical and Grading Committee of the British Aikido Federation) since the 1980′s and has been practising for over 44 years.
+The club has a number of dan grade members (Robert Yates 4th Dan (shidoin with the British Aikido Federation with 44 years training behind him), Caroline Smith 3rd Dan, Phil Hadfield 3rd Dan, Kushan Kulatunga 2nd Dan, Marsha Balaeva 2nd Dan, Phil Redfern 1st Dan, Nigel Kay 1st Dan, Marcin Filip 1st Dan and Umar Saleem 1st Dan) together with various level kyu-grade students.

 Recently the club has witnessed a considerable growth in membership and continues to welcome new members of all ages and abilities.